Arkansas father still missing after disappearing from family residence in July

 Police say they have received reports of possible sightings of Brad as far away as Louisiana.
 But, after working with the local police in those areas, authorities have determined that none of the men reported was Brad.

-According to a post by the Ashley County Sheriff’s Office, on July 25, authorities also applied for search warrants for Brad's phone, and conducted interviews with Brad’s family, friends and co-workers.
+According to a post by the Ashley County Sheriff’s Office, on July 25, authorities “applied for search warrants for Brad's phone and [conducted] interviews with [people] that may have come in contact with Brad including family, friends, and co-workers.”

 Sheriff Sturgeon told Dateline none of the search warrants produced any significant leads, and there are no persons of interest at this time.

-Note: Editor’s note: This article has been updated to include interviews with Brad’s cousin Jennifer Davidson and his girlfriend Megan Coady.